Navigation

 How To

-Start by clicking on Create a custom table:If you do not see the button Create a custom table, you may have to activate the module first or make a request to activate it.
+Start by going in Project → Data Management → Relational Data and click Create a custom table:If you do not see the button Create a custom table, you may have to activate the module first or make a request to activate it.

 In the New window, specify the Code, Name and Type (profiling or lookup):